alexandrebertot/alexandrebertot/README.md

 # Hi, I'm Alexandre 👋

 ## 🚀 About Me
-Final-year Machine Learning / AI student at École Centrale de Lyon, seeking a 6-month end-of-studies internship starting **March 2027**.
+Final-year Engineering student at École Centrale de Lyon, specializing in Computer Science with a focus on Machine Learning and Data Science, seeking a 6-month end-of-studies internship starting **March 2027**.
 I've worked on applied ML in production (forecasting) and deep learning research (medical imaging), and I like taking a model all the way from data to deployment.

 ## 💼 Experience